-Evaluators who will be considered for approval must be located within a radius of 150 miles of the District's Administrative Offices.
+Evaluators who will be considered for approval must be located within 150 miles of District Central Office.
 Evaluators outside of this geographic area will be approved only on an exceptional basis, provided that the parent can demonstrate the necessity of using personnel outside of this geographic area.
 The District shall not be responsible to provide transportation, nor pay any travel expenses, to and from the location of the evaluator.
 In the case of low incidence or severe disabilities where qualified evaluators may not exist in the geographic area, this requirement may be reconsidered by the District.